r-lian/Drone-Swarm/drone-main/readme.md

 then updates its own drone swarm dataset with the received drone swarm dataset using the timestamps to indicate which drone data sets to update.

-Note: if the droneswarm sharing idea is done in its own threads, I could make the droneswarm dataset essentially a global variable that can be queried for information instead of the current leader is sending gps location to each ip address in seperate threads.
+Note: if the drone swarm sharing idea is done in its own threads, I could make the drone swarm dataset essentially a global variable that can be queried for information instead of the current leader is sending gps location to each ip address in seperate threads.

 ## Pixhawk Setup